 App Provisioning and Deprovisioning

-Application provisioning revolves around mobile app lifecycle management, which mainly consists of wrapping, configuring, delivering, and managing mobile apps within a XenMobile environment.
-In some instances, developing or modifying application code may also be part of the provisioning process.
+Application provisioning revolves around mobile app lifecycle management: Preparing, configuring, delivering, and managing mobile apps within a XenMobile environment.
+In some instances, developing or modifying application code might also be part of the provisioning process.
 XenMobile is equipped with various tools and processes that you can use for app provisioning.

 Consider the following points when defining your app provisioning process:

-App profiling: Your organization may start with a limited number of apps; however, the number of apps you manage could rapidly increase as user adoption rates increase and your environment grows.
-You should define specific app profiles right from the beginning in order to make app provisioning easy to manage.
+App profiling: Your organization can start with a limited number of apps.
+However, the number of apps you manage can rapidly increase as user adoption rates increase and your environment grows.
+Define specific app profiles from the beginning to make app provisioning easy to manage.
 App profiling helps you categorize apps into logical groups from a nontechnical perspective.
 For example, you can create app profiles based on the following factors:

 - Version: App version for tracking